Doug-AWS/aws-cdk-intro-workshop/workshop/content/40-hit-counter/600-permissions.md

 User: <VERY-LONG-STRING> is not authorized to perform: lambda:InvokeFunction on resource: <VERY-LONG-STRING>"
 ```

-So it seems like our hit counter actually managed to write to the database.
+So it seems like your hit counter actually managed to write to the database.
 We can confirm by
 going to the [DynamoDB Console](https://console.aws.amazon.com/dynamodb/home):

 ![](./logs5.png)

-But, we must also give our hit counter permissions to invoke the downstream lambda function.
+But, we must also give your hit counter permissions to invoke the downstream lambda function.

 ## Grant invoke permissions